guiwitz/mfdiffusion/README.md

 This is a software packaged used to quantify cell migration in microfluidics devices in van Os et al. XXX.
 It is not meant to be a general purpose software and no support is guaranteed for it.

-This software has been developed in collaboration with Lisette van Os from the group of Prof. Oliver Guénat at ARTORG, University of Bern.
+This software has been developed in collaboration with Lisette van Os from the group of Prof. Oliver T. Guenat at ARTORG, University of Bern.

 ## Installation